erosmarcon/vr-keyboard/README.md

-This project is an application skeleton
+This project is an application skeleton.